 Temperature, humidity, and moonlight affect daily and seasonal rhythms.
 Warm, humid nights favour intense activity.
 Cooler or dryer conditions slow movement and reduce signalling.

-How Bioluminescence Works in the Glowing Jonaki Porua
+How Bioluminescence Works and Enables Communication in the Glowing Jonaki Porua

 Let’s start with the basics of the glowing Jonaki Porua’s light.
 This brief intro will cover the chemistry and signals behind it.
 We’ll explore the enzyme-driven reaction and how it favours light over heat.